Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

-Figures \ref{fig:snapshot1} and \ref{fig:snapshot2} show snapshots of time slices with $\log(m_r/H) = 3.4$, $4.6$, $5.3$ from left to left to right for $e=1$ and $0.01$ respectively.
+In the rest of this paper, we consider only the physical string.
+Figs.~\ref{fig:snapshot1} and \ref{fig:snapshot2} show snapshots of time slices with $\log(m_r/H) = 3.4$, $4.6$, $5.3$ from left to left to right for $e=1$ and $0.01$ respectively.
 One can see more abundant small loops in the case with $e=0.01$ corresponding to the near-global string case especially in the late time.
 It is due to the efficient vector boson emission as shown below.

 The loop production efficiency is quantitatively shown in Figure \ref{fig:loop_dist}, showing the number distribution of loops with logarithmic interval of loop size ($\ell$) over the Hubble length ($\ell_H = H^{-1}$).
-Those data are obtained from 10 independent simulations with the above set up.
+Those data are obtained from 10 independent simulations of physical strings with $1024^3$ grids.
 The vertical dotted line corresponds to $m_A \ell = 1$ and thus the loop collapse is suppressed in the right side of this line.
 Note that the typical initial size of the loop decoupled from the network is roughly the Hubble length, i.e. $\ell \sim \ell_H$.
 Hence the number of small loops cannot increase efficiently for $\ell_H > m_A^{-1}$ as one can clearly see in the local string case with $e=1$ (top panels).
 This is in contrast to the near-global string case, i.e. $e=0.01$ (bottom panels), where plenty of small loops are observed.
 In that case, smaller loops are more abundant because the simulation box has more Hubble patches and thus more initial Hubble-size loops are produced at earlier times.
 Note that total number of strings decreases with time in any case because the number of independent Hubble patches in a simulation box decreases due to the cosmic expansion.